ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/tls/origination.md

   tls: tls-context
 ```

-The `example-service` service must now support TLS v1.3 for $productName$ to connect.
+The `example-service` service must now support TLS v1.3 for Emissary to connect.

 <Alert severity="warning">

   The Kubernetes Secret named by `secret` must contain a valid TLS certificate.
 If the
   environment variable `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and the Secret contains
-  an invalid certificate, $productName$ will reject the `TLSContext` and prevent its use;
+  an invalid certificate, Emissary will reject the `TLSContext` and prevent its use;
   see [**Certificates and Secrets**](../#certificates-and-secrets) in the TLS overview.

 </Alert>